 - Evidence-based practice

 - Prescription and assessment in the following domains: advanced aerobic, muscular performance, kinematic and kinetic, agility, balance and flexibility

 - Working with clients: writing an exercise programme, communication, coaching, SMART goal setting, providing feedback, health behaviour change

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, on average each week you can expect 2 hours of lectures, 5 hours of clinical work, 1.5 hour reading and thinking about the content and 1.5 hours of work on assignments and/or test preparation.
+For this course, on average each week you can expect 1 hour of lectures, 2 hours of labs/tutorials, 3-4 hours of clinical work, 2 hour reading and thinking about the content and 1.5 hours of work on assignments and/or test preparation.

 Attendance is required at scheduled activities including clinics to receive credit for components of the course.

 Lectures will be available as recordings.
 Other learning activities including clinical training will not be available as recordings.

 Attendance on campus is required for the practical test.